 Abstract

 Racial polarization is still evident in American film, although explicit racism and discrimination is not.
 Through the use of academic journals, scholarly articles and film examples this paper examines the suggested existence of post-racial societies in films, and the use of racial stereotypes and colorblindness in these films to achieve an understanding of racial interpretations in America.
-I analyze multiple films for their inclusion of both uplifting and damaging characters in order to develop a clearer understanding of race representation in American film.
+Further, this paper exhibits how post-racial narratives in American film further perpetuate harmful stereotypes and false ideologies.
+I analyze multiple films for their inclusion of characters considered both uplifting and damaging in order to develop a clearer understanding of race representation in American film.
+I also analyze certain character archetypes, such as the white messiah and the welfare queen, and review how these are incorporated into “post-racial” films.

 Methods